Sarah Sanders Defends Trump’s Response To Mail Bombs By Comparing Him To Bernie Sanders

 Trump was roundly criticized for blaming the media for the attacks, with former CIA Director John Brennan laying the blame squarely on Trump’s shoulders.

 “Stop blaming others.
 Look in the mirror.
 Your inflammatory rhetoric, insults, lies, & encouragement of physical violence are disgraceful.
-Clean up your act….try to act Presidential,” Brennan tweeted in response to Trump’s statement.
+Clean up your act….try to act Presidential,” Brennan wrote on Twitter in response to Trump’s statement.
 “The American people deserve much better.
 BTW, your critics will not be intimidated into silence.”

 But Sarah Sanders, while talking to reporters Thursday morning, refused to blame Trump.
-Drawing an analogy with the shooting attack on a Republican member of Congress and four others in June 2017 by a self-confessed Bernie Sanders supporter, James T. Hodgkinson, she said that Trump cannot be blamed any more than Bernie Sanders was blamed for Hodgkinson’s actions.

 Sanders also blasted CNN for blaming Trump for the attacks, saying that while the president’s first response to the attacks was to condemn violence, the network’s first response was to blame the president.

+With the November midterm elections on the immediate horizon, it remains to be seen whether or not these suspicious packages have any impact on the rolling polls — and whether or not the issue will resonate in the collective consciousness of the American electorate.